Now Cruising In Becky's Land Yacht

-About a week before we left on our trip we spent the entire week packing up cloths and other things.
+About a week before we left on our trip we spent the entire week packing up clothes and other things.
 We also went shopping and stocking up on food and other necessaties.

-We had a short day, did not get a good nights sleep last night, so we stopped just north of Des Moines Iowa and a way side rest.
+We had a short day, did not get a good nights sleep last night, so we stopped just north of Des Moines Iowa at a way side rest.
 Spent the night there.

 12-02-2020 & 12-03-2020

 Stopped at an RV park in Ft.
 Smith Arkansas and spent 2 days there.
 Took showers and washed clothes and took a much needed break from driving.